-There are a number of options when it comes to work permits for Mozambique, the most common being the long-term work permit available to skilled and qualified workers.
+There are several options when it comes to work permits for Mozambique, the most common being the long-term work permit available to skilled and qualified workers.
 This permit allows foreigners to legally work in Mozambique on a long-term basis.
-This permit is generally valid for two years after which it can be renewed.
+This permit is generally valid for two years, after which it can be renewed.

 Permits for accompanying spouses or children

 An expat with a valid work permit can have their spouse and children accompany them.
-In Mozambique, life partners are also eligible to accompany their partner.
+In Mozambique, life partners are also eligible to accompany their partners.
 Life partners will need to prove that they have been in a common-law union for a period of at least one year.
-On the other hand, same-sex marriage is still not recognised in Mozambique, which mean the spouse in a same-sex couple, even when legally married elsewhere, will not be able to obtain a visa as a dependant.
+On the other hand, same-sex marriage is still not recognised in Mozambique, which means the spouse in a same-sex couple, even when legally married elsewhere, will not be able to obtain a visa as a dependant.

 Residence visa for Mozambique